Legal Advice for White Collar Crime — 30 results

 White Collar Crime is broad in its definition.
 It does not exist as a criminal category in any statute books.
 Instead, it is a generic category used to describe crimes that are often... more

-Written by attorney Ralph F. Guerra, almost 2 years ago.
+Written by attorney Ralph F. Guerra, about 2 years ago.

 Economic Crimes are typically referred to as white collar crimes.
 The crimes that fall under this category range from racketeering, money laundering, schemes to defraud, thefts, forgery,... more

-Written by attorney Ann Marie Fitz, about 2 years ago.
+Written by attorney Ann Marie Fitz, over 2 years ago.

 The majority of my practice focuses on the defense of federal white collar crimes, which can be a confusing area of law for people who are unfamiliar with the system.
 In that vein, I've... more

-Written by attorney Brandon Hudson, over 2 years ago.
+Written by attorney Brandon Hudson, almost 3 years ago.

 White collar crimes are non-violent crimes that usually occur in the business world.
 If you have been accused of fraud, embezzlement, or money laundering you need to learn as much as you... more

-Written by attorney Brian Perskin, about 3 years ago.
+Written by attorney Brian Perskin, over 3 years ago.

 The term white collar crime was coined back in 1939 by Professor Edwin Hardin Sutherland.
 He explained that white collar crime was committed by a person of respectability and high social... more

-Written by attorney Alfredo Acosta, about 3 years ago.
+Written by attorney Alfredo Acosta, over 3 years ago.

 White collar crime can take place at all levels of society.
 From counterfeiting, to blackmail, to embezzlement it can be prosecuted on both the state and federal levels.